sturnberg/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

 VersionArray            | 222

 ## SdsTypeProperty
 The Properties collection defines the fields in an SdsType.
+Stream properties are a field expected to appear in every stream created from a given type.

 The following table shows the required and optional SdsTypeProperty fields.
 Fields that are not included are reserved for internal SDS use.